Mohammad Mosaddegh: Early political career

 Mosaddegh started his political career with the Iranian Constitutional Revolution of 1905–07.
 At the age of 24, he was elected from Isfahan to the newly inaugurated Persian Parliament, the Majlis of Iran.
 However, he was unable to assume his seat, because he had not reached the legal age of 30.

 During this period he also served as deputy leader of the Society of Humanity, under Mostowfi ol-Mamalek.
 In protest at the Anglo-Persian Treaty of 1919, he relocated to Switzerland, from where he returned the following year after being invited by the new Iranian prime minister, Hassan Pirnia (Moshir-ed-Dowleh), to become his minister of justice.
-While en route to Tehran, he was asked by the people of Shiraz to become the governor of the Fars Province.
+While en route to Tehran, he was asked by the people of Shiraz to become the governor of the Fars province.
 He was later appointed finance minister, in the government of Ahmad Qavam (Qavam os-Saltaneh) in 1921, and then foreign minister in the government of Moshir-ed-Dowleh in June 1923.
 He then became governor of the Azerbaijan Province.
 In 1923, he was re-elected to the Majlis.

 In 1925, the supporters of Reza Khan in the Majlis proposed legislation to dissolve the Qajar dynasty and appoint Reza Khan the new Shah.
 Mossadegh voted against such a move, arguing that such an act was a subversion of the 1906 Iranian constitution.
 He gave a speech in the Majlis, praising Reza Khan's achievements as prime minister while encouraging him to respect the constitution and stay as the prime minister.
-On 12 December 1925, the Majlis deposed the young Shah Ahmad Shah Qajar, and declared Reza Shah the new monarch of the Imperial State of Persia, and the first Shah of the Pahlavi dynasty.
+On 12 December 1925, the Majlis deposed the young Shah Ahmad Shah Qajar and declared Reza Shah the new monarch of the Imperial State of Persia, and the first Shah of the Pahlavi dynasty.
 Mosaddegh then retired from politics, due to disagreements with the new regime.

-In 1941, Reza Shah Pahlavi was forced by the British to abdicate in favor of his son Mohammad Reza Pahlavi.
+In 1941, Reza Shah Pahlavi was forced by the British to abdicate in favour of his son Mohammad Reza Pahlavi.
 In 1944, Mosaddegh was once again elected to parliament.
-This time he took the lead of Jebhe Melli (National Front of Iran, created in 1949), an organization he had founded with nineteen others such as Hossein Fatemi, Ahmad Zirakzadeh, Ali Shayegan and Karim Sanjabi, aiming to establish democracy and end the foreign presence in Iranian politics, especially by nationalizing the Anglo-Iranian Oil Company's (AIOC) operations in Iran.
+This time he took the lead of Jebhe Melli (National Front of Iran, created in 1949), an organisation he had founded with nineteen others such as Hossein Fatemi, Ahmad Zirakzadeh, Ali Shayegan and Karim Sanjabi, aiming to establish democracy and end the foreign presence in Iranian politics, especially by nationalising the Anglo-Iranian Oil Company's (AIOC) operations in Iran.
 In 1947 Mossadegh once again announced retirement, after an electoral-reform bill he had proposed failed to pass through Majlis.